REST Interface

 - Client key is extracted from the configured request header

-- If the header is missing, falls back to a shared
+- If the header is missing, falls back to IP-based identification:

 6.3 Static File Serving